 Advanced Blending Solutions

-Blending operations became a major strategy as an answer to the ever-growing competitions between refineries.
-The strategy of blending crude oils and refinery products is to increase refining margins, without affecting required physical properties of the blends.
-Utilization of cheaper crude oils in crude oil blends and maximization of low cost refinery intermediate products in final blends are basic operations to achieve this goal.
+Blending operations became a major strategy as an answer to the ever-growing competition between refineries.
+The strategy of blending crude oils and refinery products is to increase refining margins, without affecting the required physical properties of the blends.
+Utilization of cheaper crude oils in crude oil blends and maximization of low-cost refinery intermediate products in final blends are basic operations to achieve this goal.

 Types of Blending Processes:

-• In-tank Blending – all component are fed into a mixing tank and stirred until a homogeneous blend is achieved.
+• In-tank Blending – all components are fed into a mixing tank and stirred until a homogeneous blend is achieved.

 • Instantaneous production of the blend